alimac/finding-the-entrance/README.md

 <!-- .element: class="heading invert" -->

 Note:
-- Changes to code: adding code, removing code
+- First let's think about what changes to code are: adding code, removing code
+- Changes are grouped together in a set.
 - Set of changes is packaged into a file ("patch")